 We provide housing advice for people who own or rent their home or are looking for somewhere to live.
 Free advice is available about a wide range of issues.

-Preventing homelessness If you are threatened with eviction or are being harassed by your landlord please go to:
+Preventing homelessness If you are threatened with eviction or are being harassed by your landlord please follow the link provided here.

 The following organisations may be helpful if you need legal advice.